 Carefully turn your piece over.
 It will be fragile at this moment, but as you add the filigree, it will become much stronger.

-Now cut the toilet paper tubes once length-wise, then mark 1/4″ lines along the width of the tube so that your strips will have a curl.
-I went ahead and cut up all my toilet paper tubes, creating a pile of paper curls to work with.
+Cut the toilet paper tubes once length-wise, then mark 1/4″ lines along the width of the tube so that your strips will have a curl.
+Cut up all my toilet paper tubes, creating a pile of paper curls to work with.
 Set aside one toilet paper tube to cut in 1/4″ strips lengthwise to use for occasional straight pieces.

 Since the dowels raised the frames about a 1/4″ above the table, I added a circle of paper curls in the center section to help support the center flower.
 I then glued the flower on top, centering it within the center square.

-The filigree pattern that holds the frames together was made up as I went.
+The filigree pattern that holds the frames together was made up as I went along.
 Once a pattern was established on one side, I recreated the pattern on the opposite side.